tongnie/tensorlib/README.md

 <img align="middle" src="https://github.com/tongnie/tensorlib/blob/main/Figures/algorithm2.png" width="650" />
 </p>

-More details can be found in our paper.
+Despite of nonconvexity, ADMM framework still ensures the convergence of our model.
+With proper updating scheme, our algorithm can converge with fewer iterations.
+More algorithmic details can be found in our paper.
 The preprint version is available at [arXiv](https://arxiv.org/abs/2205.09390), and the published version can be found at the [Elsevier publisher](https://doi.org/10.1016/j.trc.2022.103737).

 ## Spatial-temporal data missing patterns